 Abstract

 Sparse Autoencoders (SAEs) have recently emerged as powerful tools for exploring the mechanisms of large language models (LLMs) with greater granularity compared to previous methods.
-Despite the great potential of SAEs, concrete and non-trivial applications remain elusive (with honorable mentions to Goodfire AI and Golden Gate Claude).
+Despite the great potential of SAEs, concrete and non-trivial applications remain elusive (with honorable mentions for Goodfire AI and Golden Gate Claude).
 This situation motivated the present investigation into how Gemma 2 2b Instructed generates lists.
-Specifically, we conduct an exploratory analysis to understand how the model determines when to end a list.
-To achieve this, we utilize the suite of SAEs known as GemmaScope.
+Specifically, an exploratory analysis is conducted to understand how the model determines when to end a list.
+To this extent a suit of SAEs known as GemmaScope is used.
 Although initial traction has been gained on this problem, a concrete mechanism remains elusive.
 However, several key results are significant for how MI should approach non-trivial problems.

 1. Introduction

 Gemma 2 2b is a small language model created by Google and made public in the summer of 2024.
-This model was released alongside a suite of Sparse Autoencoders and Transcoders trained on their activations in various locations.
+This model was released alongside a suite of Sparse Autoencoders and Transcoders trained on its activations in various locations.

 Despite its size, the model is incredibly capable, excelling in its instruction-tuned variant with the ability to follow instructions and demonstrating performance similar to the original GPT-3 model on some benchmarks.

-In this post, we will explore the mechanisms behind Gemma 2 2b’s ability to create lists of items when prompted.
+I will explore the mechanisms behind Gemma 2 2b’s ability to create lists of items when prompted.
+Specifically, I will focus on the mechanism by which Gemma knows when to end a list.

 • Due to Gemma 2’s larger vocabulary, it is easy to create one-token-per-item list templates, avoiding the complications of position indexing.